uncommon-carp/uncommon-carp/README.md

 Hello!
 I'm Cory.
-I'm a software developer currently working in the IoT space with TypeScript and  GraphQL.
+I'm a software developer working in the IoT space with TypeScript and  GraphQL.
 I am currently pursuing the AWS Solutions Architect Certification.
 Formerly a large format graphics professional, I decided to make the leap into development to find something more fulfilling and engaging.

 I'm really into TS, APIs and server-side programming, and making things that help people.